European Frog-bit

 Colors

-Bright green upper leaf surfaces, often with purplish-red undersides; small white flowers with three petals and yellow centers.
+Bright green waxy leaves, often with reddish-purple undersides; flowers are white with three petals and a yellow spot at the base.

 Key Features